narijeong/django_restaurant/README.md

 # restaurant
-This is a Django website project for a restaurant brusines.
+This is a Django website project for a restaurant business.

 Features
 Meal menu